nsidc/qgreenland/doc/v2_MIGRATION.md

 `./scripts/cli.sh config-migrate layer {layer_pattern} > config/datasets/{layer}.py`

+* Look for `# TODO` markers in the output and fill those in.

-Specifically examine the whitespace in large strings like `abstract` or `description` fields.
+* Specifically examine the whitespace in large strings like `abstract` or `description` fields.
 Blank lines may need to be added to compensate for incorrect YAML in the old format.
 Compare against the YAML as a guide.